USB: Interoperability

 Various protocol converters are available that convert USB data signals to and from other communications standards.

 Security threats

 Due to the USB standard's plug-and-play nature, host computers are vulnerable to USB devices containing malicious software.
 It is possible to create a device that looks like a flash drive, but when plugged in, simulates a keyboard and types malicious commands.
 For example, on a computer running Microsoft Windows, the device can wait a set amount of time, then open PowerShell and download a malware script.
 The attack is called a BadUSB attack.

 Another malicious device is a USB killer, which sends high voltage pulses across the data lines, destroying or damaging whatever it is plugged into.

 In versions of Microsoft Windows before Windows XP, Windows would automatically run a script (if present) on certain devices via AutoRun, one of which are USB mass storage devices, which may contain malicious software.

-It's possible to gain full system control by hacking USB controller.
+It is possible to gain full system control by hacking a USB controller.